jsn-02/Manage-File-Permissions-in-Linux/README.md

-# Manage File Permissions in Linux
+# Use Linux Commands to Manage File Permissions

 ## Scenario